reaperdoesntknow/LFM2.5-1.2B-Distilled-SFT

 • Formal reasoning tasks and educational tutoring applications.

-• Embedded inference pipelines where structured reasoning is needed under 1GB of RAM.
+• Embedded inference pipelines requiring structured reasoning within strict memory constraints.